Medha-B/XitoSBML/src/main/java/jp/ac/keio/bio/fun/xitosbml/cli/README.md

 ### Running

 The main class is CliRun.java which implements XitoSBML_CLI.
-It allows the user to access desired input images by specifying the directory of the dataset (or the path of a single input image) through command line argument ```sh -i ``` and obtain the resultant spatial SBML model at the location specified through the argument ```sh -o ```.
+It allows the user to access desired input images by specifying the directory of the dataset (or the path of a single input image) through command line argument ``` -i ``` and obtain the resultant spatial SBML model at the location specified through the argument ``` -o ```.

 - For input image file